 To get a computer access non-resident card, customers will need to present a current photo ID.
-At the time of registration, a non-resident computer card fee of $10 must be paid in full by the customer.
+At the time of registration, a non-resident computer card fee of $20 for a one-year card must be paid in full by the customer.
 There is also an option for a $5 card that is good for 1 month.

 No amplified music is permitted.
 This includes but is not limited to live bands, DJs, stereos, detachable speakers, etc. A small CD player/radio is permitted; however, the volume must be kept to a minimum and music must not be played in or at the facility after 10 p.m.

 Special request to use game fields should be sent to the Parks and Recreation Department by contacting (972) 721-2501.

 Learn more at the Gaming Field Rentals page.

 Reservations must be made at least 1 day prior online.
 If you have questions, please call (972) 721-2656.